SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 | Life Style | |
 | Troy | |

-### Comments
+[hints]
+[hint]
-- Andreea is searching for a book with name "Troy", and the library\'s capacity is 8 books.
+Andreea is searching for a book with name "Troy", and the library\'s capacity is 8 books.
+[/hint]
+[hint]
-- The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.
+The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.
+[/hint]
+[/hints]

 ## Example
 | **Input** | **Output** |